Urban resilience: Greening, reflecting and whitening urban spaces

 Greening urban spaces is among the most frequently mentioned strategies to address heat effects.
 The idea is to increase the amount of natural cover within the city.
 This cover can be made up of grasses, bushes, trees, vines, water, rock gardens; any natural material.
-Covering as much surface as possible with green space will both reduce the total quantity of thermally absorbent artificial material, but the shading effect will reduce the amount of light and heat that reaches the concrete and asphalt that cannot be replaced by greenery.
+Covering as much surface as possible with greenery will both reduce the total quantity of thermally absorbent artificial material, and by creating shade, will reduce the amount of light and heat that reaches the concrete and asphalt that cannot be replaced by greenery.

 Trees are among the most effective greening tool within urban environments because of their coverage/footprint ratio.
 Trees require a very small physical area for planting, but when mature, they provide a much larger coverage area.
-This both absorbs solar energy for photosynthesis (improving air quality and mitigating global warming), reducing the amount of energy being trapped and held within artificial surfaces, but also casts much-needed shade on the city and its inhabitants.
+Trees absorb solar energy for photosynthesis (improving air quality and mitigating global warming), reducing the amount of energy being trapped and held within artificial surfaces, and also cast much-needed shade on the city and its inhabitants.
 Shade itself does not lower the ambient air temperature, but it greatly reduces the perceived temperature and comfort of those seeking its refuge.

-A popular method of reducing UHI is simply increasing the albedo (light reflectiveness) of urban surfaces that cannot be ‘greened’.
-This is done by using reflective paints or materials where appropriate, or white and light-coloured options where reflections would be distracting or dangerous.
-Glazing can also be added to windows to reduce the amount of heat entering buildings.
-Green roofs are also a resilience-boosting option, and have synergies with flood resilience strategies as well.
-However, depaving of excess pavement has been found to be a more effective and cost-efficient approach to greening and flood control.
+An increasingly popular method of preventing the urban heat island (UHI) is to increase the albedo (light reflectiveness).
+This can be done by using reflective paints or materials where appropriate, or white and light colored paints.
+Glazing can also be added to windows to reduce the amount of heat that buildings or roofs generate and store.

+Green roofs also help reduce the urban heat island effect and improve the resilience to urban flooding.
+Restoring ponds and lakes and other types of urban open water can also help as shown by Beijing, China's "Dragon-shaped Lake".
+De-paving urban footpaths and roads has also been found to be effective in urban flood control, and may be a more cost-efficient approach.